exercism/snippet-extractor/lib/snippet_extractor/snippet_extractor_extended/README.md

 The txt file is divided in several rules, one for each line.
 Every rule has a different behaviour.
 Please see the below table for the different rules and what they'll match.

 * Rule -> The syntax a line should have to apply that rule.
-For every ryle, the example `id` will be used
+For every rule, the example `id` will be used
 * Matches completely -> Matches on entire word, or for any occurrence.
 A word here is any string separated by spaces.
 * Skips line -> If the match skips the entire line from the match until the next, or if it only ignores up from/until the match.
 * Example -> Example of strings that will match. a pair of brackets `[]` will mark what is skipped.